Difference Between Microservices vs Webservices

 - Webservices are also considered as services that are offered by different applications to other applications and are accessible anywhere using the World Wide Web.

-- Microservices are collections of self-sustained, small, and independent services or software that is built for solving big problems for various systems.
+- Microservices are collections of self-sustained, small, and independent services or software built to solve big problems for various systems.

-- Development, implementation, and understanding of the application software are facilitated by the division of the system into smaller modules or services.
+- The division of the system facilitates the development, implementation, and understanding of the application software into smaller modules or services.

-- As there as different Microservices for an application, each Microservice can work independently and each one of it can be tested and deployed separately letting the developer work on them independently.
+- As there are different Microservices for an application, each Microservice can work independently.
+Each one can be tested and deployed separately, letting the developer work on them independently.

 - On the other hand, Webservices helps in the integration of various applications more easily and rapidly than before.

-- It also facilitates communication between its own small applications using internet standards and protocols, which further leads to a reduction in the cost of various e-businesses.
+- It also facilitates communication between its own small applications using internet standards and protocols, which further reduces the cost of various e-businesses.

 Microservices vs Webservices Comparison Table